AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Basics.md

 yTitle.text("Units");
 yTitle.align("bottom");

-chart.xAxis().title("Sample X axis name");
+chart.xAxis().title("Sample X-Axis Name");
 ```

-As you can see, we've set titles both to X and Y axis.
+As you can see, we've set titles both to the X- and Y-axes.

 {sample}AGST\_Axes\_Basic\_01{sample}